-15. Stockholders' Equity
+14. Stockholders' Equity

-On February 11, 2016, the Company's board of directors re-authorized the Company's share repurchase program and approved the repurchase of up to\$100 million of the Company's common stock.
+On February 11, 2016, the Company's board of directors re-authorized the Company's share repurchase program and approved the repurchase of up tc\$100 million of the Company's common stock.
 This authorization became effective on February 11, 2016, and will terminate upon completing the repurchase of \$100 million of common stock unless otherwise terminated by the board.
 Purchases under the repurchase program may be made in open market or privately negotiated transactions.
 Purchases may be made from time to time at the Company's discretion and the timing and amount of any share repurchases will be determined based on share price, market conditions, legal requirements, and other factors.
 The repurchase program does not obligate the Company to acquire any particular amount of common stock, and the Company may suspend or discontinue the repurchase program at any time.
-In 2016, the Company purchased 940,034 shares with an average purchase price of \$49.02 per share for a total of \$46.1 million.
+The Company did not repurchase any shares during 2017.
+Since February 11, 2016, the Company has purchased 940,034 shares under this authorization with an average purchase price of \$49.02 per share for a total of \$46.1 million.

-On February 11, 2015, the Company's board of directors authorized a repurchase of up to \$50 million of the Company's common stock.
-In 2015, the Company purchased 556,049 shares under this authorization, with an average purchase price of \$71.93 per share for a total of \$40.0 million.
+On February 11, 2015, the Company's board of directors authorized a repurchase of up to\$100 million of the Company's common stock.
+In 2015, the Company repurchased 556,049 shares under this authorization, with an average purchase price of\$71.93 per share for a total of\$40.0 million.